Lethja/Newth/Watcom/README.md

 | DOS4GW    | `UPX DL.EXE --best`               | 5¼-inch QD (720k)  |
 | DOS4GW    | `UPX DL.EXE TH.EXE --best`        | 5¼-inch HD (1200k) |

+> Note: While Windows 95 binaries can also be compressed with UPX,
+> they tend to be so small in their uncompressed state that it is not deemed necessary.

 ## Create diskette image (optional)

 On a real DOS machines it makes sense to directly copy the new binaries onto a newly formatted diskette.
-Conversely, when cross compiling or distributing over the Internet, it may make more sense to distribute as a floppy disk image so that users can make their own disks locally.
+Conversely, when cross-compiling or distributing over the Internet, it may make more sense to distribute as a floppy disk image so that users can make their own disks locally.
 This can be achieved with GNU Mtools.